cm-jones/cm-jones/README.md

-Hi, my name is Cody!
+Hi!
+My name is Cody Jones.

-- I'm actively applying for junior software engineering roles.
+- My favorite programming language is C. It was "love at first segmentation fault".
 - My academic background is in physics and mathematics.
-- My favorite programming languages are C and C++.
+As a result, I have always loved the theoretical side of computer science.
+- I am keenly interested in the intersection between finance and technology.
+I believe this is where technology finds its maximum power and raison d'être.

+Don't hesitate to contact me at codymjones@pm.me for opportunities to collaborate.